 I went to bed angry last night.
 My husband heard me crying in my sleep in the middle of the night and woke me from a bad dream that I was having.
 This morning I woke up feeling: angry, sad, calm, content and unsettled at the same time, irritated, and kind of happy.
 I guess there are two ways to look at that.
 Positive: I woke up connected to my feelings and open to them.
 Negative: I woke up a disaster of emotions.
 Or maybe there’s a third option… Maybe it’s some of both the positive and the negative.
-Regardless, I was not in the greatest place mentally with all of the different emotions hitting me.
+Regardless, I was not in the greatest place mentally with the different emotions hitting me.
 Pretty quickly my thoughts went to, ” I want to go write a blog post.”
 Which followed with, “What do I want to write about?”
 And the whirlwind continued.
 I wanted to write about the things that make me angry.
 Then I thought that I wanted to write about the things that make me sad… hurt… happy… content… Did I mention I woke up a disaster of emotions?
-My head was spinning, my thoughts were all over the place, and I started to fell stressed about something that I was really looking forward to and thought would be a great release for me.
+My head was spinning, my thoughts were all over the place, and I started to feel stressed about something that I was really looking forward to and thought would be a great release for me.

 I sat down at my computer, stared at my laptop screen and took a deep breath.
 I started to feel a little more settled and the thought that came to me was: What do I want to remember about today?
 Which instantly started to erase a lot of the negativity I had woken up with.
 Because, that is how I live my life… What do I want to remember about today?
 What do I want to take with me when I leave this world?
 What do I want the people I love to think and most importantly, feel, when they think of me?
 When I lie my head on my pillow tonight, am I okay with the things I did today?
 Those thoughts, those questions, are how I live my life.
 They are the better part of what makes me who I am.
 I don’t have control over anyone else.
 Their thoughts and emotions and subsequent actions are their own.
 Whether they are good and amazing, or mean and hurtful, is not my choice.
 What I do have control over is me.
 I can’t control everything I think or feel.
 None of us can.
 But I can absolutely control what I do with those feelings and thoughts.
 And usually I choose to do what will make me feel good about myself.
 Not only does it make me happy and a better person, it is what is right for the people around me that I love with everything I am.
 Other times, I fail.
 I get angry.
 I react.
 I get self focused and don’t care how it affects the people I love.
 It doesn’t happen often, but it happens.
 And it sucks!
-It sucks for them and it really sucks for me because the bottom line is: negativity brings about more negativity.
+It sucks for them and it’s terrible for me because the bottom line is: negativity brings about more negativity.
 And feeling badly about yourself is only going to bring about more negativity.
 It’s a viscous cycle.
 So today, I will do what makes me feel good about me.
 I will do what is right for the people I love.
 And, when I go to bed tonight, one of the things I will remember about today is: I did good.
-And that’s a fantastic thing to remember about the day!
+And that’s a fantastic thing!

 I will finish this post with one of my favorite sayings.
 It’s short and direct but powerful.
 If we would all follow it’s direction, this world would be a much better place.